The ArtLine is coming to Malden!

 We are so appreciative of the entire community for helping make this dream a reality.
 A special thank you goes out to the ARTLine’s VIP donors John Preotle, Jadeanne Sica, David Camell, Neal Anderson, and Craig Spadafora, as well as donors Debbie DeMaria, Ryan O’Malley, and the David A. DeMaria Foundation for their support of the Ed Emberley Mural which got this all started!

 Malden Arts now has significant resources to spend on public art along the bike path in Malden.
-Our next steps will be to send out a National Call to Artists to solicit high quality mural designs, and a Call for Walls to targeted Malden building owners to secure walls along the trail.
+Our next steps will be to send out a National Call to Artists to solicit high quality mural designs, and a Call for Walls and Fences to targeted Malden building owners to secure walls along the trail.

 The Malden section will feature several murals inspired by famous local artist, such as those in the slideshow above.